stela/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####1.
 An appropriate model architecture has been employed

-My model uses NVidia's [DAVE-2](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/#attachment_7025) network architecture.
-It consists of convolutional neural network (see the create_model() function) with:
+My model uses NVIDIA's [DAVE-2](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/#attachment_7025) network architecture.
+It consists of a convolutional neural network (see the create_model() function) with:

 - A normalization layer
 - A cropping layer to remove the sky and hood of the car